Are all processed foods harmful to us?

 Examples of Quality Processed Foods That You Want to Eat:

-Frozen veggies and fruit are processed at their peak, in terms of freshness and nutrition.
+These processed foods are actually processed at their peak, in terms of freshness and nutrition.
 The produce is picked, quickly blanched, and immediately frozen and packaged.
 Nutrient levels are at their highest, so the vitamins and nutrients are preserved until the next time the package is open.
 According to The U.S. Food and Drug Administration (FDA) and the International Food Information Council (IFIC) nutrients in produce are generally NOT lost during freezing (and canning), and they provide the same essential nutrients and health benefits as fresh.
-Canned tomatoes, for example, are tomatoes that have been harvested at their peak season and in the heating process, the powerful antioxidant, lycopene is released more so than fresh tomatoes.
+Canned tomatoes, for example, are tomatoes that have been harvested at their peak season, and in the heating process, the powerful antioxidant, lycopene is released more so than fresh tomatoes.

 Although healthy for us, these kinds of butter are considered processed food since they are altered from their natural state.
 Nut and seated butter are made by either roasting the nut or seed and then blending it until it is butter.
 Or, it can be made without roasting and just grinding the nut or seed until it turns to butter.
 Basically, when you take a nut or seed and blend it, oils are naturally released turning the original nut or seed into a creamy blend.
 Sometimes brands add a touch of salt.

-Frozen organic chicken breasts have a nutritional profile similar to fresh chicken, as the process does not use any preservatives, although blast-chilled chicken may have more additives.
+Frozen chicken will have a nutritional profile similar to fresh chicken, as the process of freezing does not use any preservatives, although blast-chilled chicken may have more additives.